What National Insurance do I pay as an employee?

 Although this sounds attractive, if you are a low earner, the advantages are limited.
 If you normally earn employment income between the lower earnings limit and the earnings threshold, you do not pay Class 1 NIC anyway, so switching from cash to benefit will not save Class 1 NIC for you.

 If the salary sacrifice reduces your earnings below the lower earnings limit, this is even more dangerous.
 If this happens, you do not pay Class 1 NIC, but you also do not receive NIC credits.
-This means that you lose entitlement to contributory benefits and the state pension.
+This means that you lose entitlement to contributory benefits and the state pension, if you do not receive NIC credits in another way.
 This is a particular worry if your pre-sacrifice salary was between the lower earnings limit and the earnings threshold, where you would have been entitled to NIC credits.

 Look at the example Kerry to see how salary sacrifice works.